QuentinRa/blog.quentinra.dev/proj/design-patterns/index.md

 ## Anti-Patterns

-An anti-pattern is something that programmers often do yet they shouldn't.
+An anti-pattern is something that programmers often do **yet they shouldn't**.
 [This website](https://sourcemaking.com/antipatterns/software-development-antipatterns)
-is a great reference and will provide better explanations if you got the time.
+is a great reference and they are providing better explanations (if you got the time to read them).

-* Spaghetti Code
+* Spaghetti Code 🍝

 Little to no modularity.
 In Java, writing a lot of methods in one class, adding on top of that inner/locale/nested classes make the code almost unreadable for me.
+Same for people who are putting everything in one python script.

-* Magic Numbers and Strings
+* Magic Numbers and Strings ✨

 One of the most used anti-pattern.
 Programmers tend to write a lot of numbers/strings inside the code but they are unnamed and should be stored inside a named constant so we understand what this value is supposed to be.
+In some languages, you may be able to use named parameters which are convenient when you are only using a value once.

-* Golden Hammer
+* Golden Hammer 🔨

 You are using things you are confident in because that's easier even though you know that this may not